ZAINAZHAR303/ZAINAZHAR303/README.md

 - **GPT-4.0 Hackathon on Devpost**: Gained experience with Firebase and Next.js.
 - **Calico Berkeley Competition**
 - **Lama Impact Hackathon**
-- **Ongoing**: Working on a project for a hackathon with my teammate, Sabahat.

 ## 📈 Current Learning Journey